Troubleshooting

 SDL2/evdev permission is wrong.

-Headless / CI: skip the pad with enable_gamepad:=false and drive
+Headless / CI: skip the pad with enable_gamepad:=false and switch

 ENOBUFS / "Network is down" warnings during bringup